cloudwatt/applications/bundle-trusty-cozycloud/README_EN.md

   +------------------+-----------------------------------------------------+-------------------------------+-----------------+----------------------
 ~~~

-he `start-stack.sh` script takes care of running the API necessary requests to execute the normal heat template which:
+The `start-stack.sh` script takes care of running the API necessary requests to execute the normal heat template which:

 * Starts an Ubuntu Trusty Tahr based instance
 * Expose it on the Internet via a floating IP.